 By definition a project always has an end date and goal.
 The project length is never infinite.
 However, projects do tend to take up a long time, especially within TZM.
 It would not be great to have mega threads for a single project.
 This complicates the overview and might stall the project.
 A solution for this might be to promote the project topic to a #wiki and update the topic as a team with the most relevant information.
 Thus keeping a central overview at the top and discuss the progress, ideas and suggestions in the thread itself.
 Another solution would be to break up a project into subprojects when the scope of the project allows this.

 It’s possible to request a tag for your project, such as #copiosis.
 You may then use that tag to group the subprojects in #activism:projects.
-Furthermore, you may assign these (sub)projects to people.
-These tasks then show up in the team overview and your personal overview.
+Furthermore, you may assign these (sub)projects to people and teams.
+These tasks then show up in your personal overview, which also includes assignments based on your team membership.
 You’ll receive monthly reminders of the assigned topics that are still open.

 Once a sub(project) is done, you may mark a reply as solved.
 After marking a reply as solved the topic will be closed automatically after 72 hours and you’ll be unassigned from the topic.